DaoCloud/DaoCloud-docs/docs/en/docs/kairship/policy/override-policy.md

 2. Enter the form creation page.
 To create a complete differentiated strategy, you need to configure three parts: basic configuration, resource configuration, and differentiated strategy.

-     - Basic configuration: including name, multi-cloud namespace, tags and annotations.
+     - Basic configuration: including name, multicloud namespace, tags and annotations.
 Where Name and Multicloud Namespace are required.

-     - Resource configuration: Supports the selection of multi-cloud resources under the selected multi-cloud namespace for differentiated configuration, and multi-cloud resources also support multiple selections.
+     - Resource configuration: Supports the selection of multicloud resources under the selected multicloud namespace for differentiated configuration, and multicloud resources also support multiple selections.

      - Differentiation strategy: support for adding mirroring/running parameters/running commands/customization and other differentiated configurations.